Some of the Best and Worst News You’ve Probably Never Heard.

 No matter how hard I, and tens of thousands of other blind and visually-impaired people, try, our signatures are likely to look suspicious to any official predisposed to look for fraudulent activity.
 And this doesn’t count all of the voters who have muscular and neurological problems signing their names as well.

 3. Requiring assistance of family members for absentee voting will discourage electoral participation.
-Perhaps the silliest piece of legislation is the requirement that would mandate that only family members and legal guardians could assist disabled voters filing absentee votes.
+Perhaps the silliest piece of legislation (as stated by the domestic violence lawyers serving in New Jersey) is the requirement that would mandate that only family members and legal guardians could assist disabled voters filing absentee votes.

 The sponsor of this Wisconsin piece of nonsense acknowledges that, as long as a disabled voter in Milwaukee had a sibling in the other end of the State, she could not use a neighbor to assist her in completing her ballot.